|

 Fat-free Body Mass & Lean Body Mass

-The fat-free body mass (FFBM) represents the body mass devoid of
+Fat-free body mass (FFBM) represents the body mass devoid of

-all fat whereas lean body mass (LBM) contains a small percentage of essential fat.
+all fat, whereas lean body mass (LBM) contains a small percentage of essential fat.
 LBM is a theoretical value developed

-females FFBM+12% fat (3% essential fat + 9% sex specific essential fat).
+females FFBM+12% fat (3% essential fat + 9% sex-specific essential fat).
 Many

-researches use the terms FFBM and LBM interchangeably.
+pieces of research use the terms FFBM and LBM interchangeably.

 Typical Scores

-and 12% to 20% for women.
+for men and 12% to 20% for women.

-female athletes for a variety of sports.
+female athletes for various sports.
+Wilmore (1994)[1]

 | Sport |